 And, oh, the joy of a pub after a good hike.
 Studying the light on ruddy faces while sipping the local brew has always been part of the magic of travel in Britain.
 When your face is weather-stung and your legs ache happily with accomplishment, a pub's ambience sparkles even brighter.

 When you're done hiking, Keswick is a delight for wandering.
-Its centerpiece, Moot Hall (meaning "meeting hall"), was a 16th-century copper warehouse.
+The town's centerpiece, Moot Hall (meaning "meeting hall"), was a 16th-century copper warehouse.
 Graphite was first discovered here centuries ago.
 A hunk of the stuff proved great for marking sheep in the 15th century.
-In 1832, the first crude Keswick pencil factory opened; today one old factory now houses the Pencil Museum.
+In 1832, the first crude Keswick pencil factory opened; today you can learn its history at the Derwent Pencil Museum.

 If you visit, you'll discover that English holiday-makers take their dogs with them on vacation.
 The town square can look like the Westminster Dog Show, and the Dog and Gun pub, where "well-behaved dogs are welcomed," is always full of patient pups.
-If you are shy about connecting with people, pal up to an English pooch — you will often find they are happy to introduce you to their owners.
+If you are shy about connecting with people, pal up to an English pooch — you'll often find they're happy to introduce you to their owners.

-Imagine this setting as ancient people filled the clearing in spring to celebrate fertility, in late summer to commemorate the harvest, and in the winter to mark the winter solstice and the coming renewal of light.
+I like to imagine this setting when ancient people filled the clearing in spring to celebrate fertility, in late summer to commemorate the harvest, and in the winter to mark the winter solstice and the coming renewal of light.
 Festival dates were dictated by how the sun rose and set in relation to the stones.
 The more that modern academics study this circle, the more meaning they find in the placement of the stones.
 For maximum "goose pimples" — as they say in England — be here at sunset.